 There are many misconceptions floating around the Internet about refinancing a vehicle.
 Believing these myths keep people from taking advantage of a service provided to them that may save them hundreds, if not thousands of dollars on their current car loans.

-We've taken the time to expose and clear up ten of the most common auto refinancing myths.
-Read through them and then decide if refinancing your current auto loan is the right choice for you.
+I want to clear the air about ten of the most common auto refinancing myths.
+Take the time to read through them and then you decide if refinancing your car is the right choice for you.

 Refinancing a car loan can have great benefits to you financially.
 Do your own research before taking someone else's word if you should refinance your vehicle.